Best UI Animation Tools for iOS and Android Apps

 UIViewPropertyAnimator provides its functionality based on two protocols:

 - UIViewAnimating - the protocol which makes it possible to perform the following functions:

 - get the current state or position of the animation.

 - UIViewImplicitlyAnimating - the protocol which is inherited from UIViewAnimating.
 UIViewImplicitlyAnimating provides us with new features, among which is the ability to continue the iOS animation after it stops and reconfigure its quickness.

 You can make use of one more instance of iOS animation tools, namely, UIKit Dynamics

 UIKit Dynamics is a special physical mechanism built into UIKit.
 Previously, the technology was only a dream, but since the iOS 7 version, it has become a reality.
 Its essence is to reflect the impact of certain external forces and even natural phenomena on the objects of the mobile program.
-Let's say, how would one or another element react being affected by gravity or friction (or something else of the sort, because we can name a lot of such behaviors)?
+Let's say, how would one or another element react to being affected by gravity or friction (or something else of the sort, because we can name a lot of such behaviors)?

-In other words, UIKit Dynamics is the key to getting the amazing real-world animation effect; look at examples below to understand what we're talking about.
+In other words, UIKit Dynamics is the key to getting the amazing real-world animation effect; look at the examples below to understand what we're talking about.